kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/query-parameters.md

 :::

 Some fields also have a second, `.exact` version which can also be searched.
 As we have seen, a field (without the `.exact` suffix) can be search for partial searches.
 It has been tokenized to allow flexible partial searches.
-As shown previouly, the following query: <https://api.fda.gov/drug/ndc.json?search=brand_name:Advil&limit=1000>
+As shown previouly, a query like <https://api.fda.gov/drug/ndc.json?search=brand_name:Advil&limit=1000>
  will return all drugs that contain "Advil" within their brand name, such as "CHILDRENS ADVIL", "ADVIL MIGRAINE", and so on.

 `brand_name` also has a `.exact`-suffix version